mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_ruby_guide.md

 "**account**" (account name type String).

+note : class Message has the same structure as the payload.

 #### track : This method is called when a tracking set of data is received from the device.

     def new_track_from_device(meta, payload, account)